raspberrypilearning/sock-puppet/en/step_5.md

 --- /task ---

 --- task ---
-### Adding a head
+### Add a head

-Cut out a head from a papper cup, and make a semi-circle for your fingers.
+Cut out a head from a paper cup, and make a semi-circle for your fingers.

 ![ALT TEXT](images/make-2.png)
 ![ALT TEXT](images/make-3.png)